ltgcgo/docs/src/octavia/components.md

 ## Dirigere
 > **Warning**: WIP, name change pending

+> **Warning**
+>
+> Pick one between Dirigere and Splash, or you may encounter conflicts.

 **Octavia Dirigere** is a utility that bundles a player, an I/O router, and a translator together.
+Dirigere is akin to a patchbay, _Falcosoft MIDI Player_ and [_ShowMIDI_](https://github.com/gbevin/ShowMIDI) bundled into one.
 It's one of the two spiritual successors of the old Octavia middleware, with excellent built-in support for complex multi-port MIDI compositions.
-Pick one between Dirigere and Splash, or you may encounter conflicts.

 If you are not able to use Dirigere for various reasons, following programs are recommended to hook up with Octavia Splash instead.

 - [Falcosoft MIDI Player](https://falcosoft.hu/softwares.html#midiplayer) is recommended for single-port playback.
 Octavia Dirigere aims to be able to compete with Falcosoft MIDI Player.
-- MIDITrail is recommended for multi-port playback, however the official website on OSDN is offline.
+- MIDITrail is recommended for multi-port playback, however the original website on OSDN is offline, and we're unable to confirm if the current website is genuine.
 Supports standard multi-port assignments.
 - XGworks is recommended for multi-port playback, however it has been discontinued for decades.
 Supports XGworks-native multi-port assignments.
 - vanBasco's MIDI Player can be used for single-port playback, however the official websites are offline.

-TMIDI Player is **not** recommended due to time synchronisation problems.
+Despite supporting multiple MIDI ports, TMIDI Player is **not** recommended due to time synchronisation problems.

 ## Mane
 > _See also: [Octavia Mane](./components/mane.md)_